-Windscribe has a few features that should get your attention, including a free version.
+IPVanish has a few features that should get your attention.

-The server list isn’t huge, with around 500 located in 63 countries, including 26 in America.
-But if unblocking streaming sites on your IPTV is all you want to do, we’re happy to report that Windscribe performs well: Netflix, DAZN, BBC iPlayer, and YouTube TV were all successfully unblocked.
+The server list is huge, with around 2000 servers located in 50 countries, including 30 countries in Europe.
+And if unblocking streaming sites on your IPTV is all you want to do, we’re happy to report that IPVanish performs well with Netflix, BBC iPlayer, and YouTube.

-This is useful because Windscribe has apps to download for plenty of devices, including Mac, Windows, iOS, Android, Linux, and Amazon Firestick.
+This is useful because IPVanish has apps to download for plenty of devices, including Mac, Windows, iOS, Android, and Linux.
 You can also install it on your router (with guides available to help) and connect your IPTV box that way.

 - Good at unblocking streaming sites